Enjoy the end of summer!

 IMAGES, SYMBOLS AND ANIMALS

-The type of the oldest Hellenic sculpture is called kore, some hyptheses assume the figures represent Demeter’s daughter.
+The type of the oldest Hellenic sculpture is called kore, some hypotheses assume the figures represent Demeter’s daughter.

 Moreover, Kore Persephone is also presented sitting on the throne as majestic Queen of the Underworld with a sceptre, fruit, sheaves of grain and a liknon basket used to separate seeds from chaff.

 What you need is patience.
 This card shows maturing in a hard way and learning to compromise.
 You cannot accelerate anything.
-Let things run their course matters.
-Give some time to time.
+Let things run their course.
+Give time some time.
 What you reap is what you sow.
-At first you will have to work hard to put and make a lot of effort to put your plans into action and you will be rewarded later.
+At first you will have to work hard and make a lot of effort to put your plans into action and you will be rewarded later.
 Everything changes sooner or later.

 I personally associate strongly the card of Kore Persephone with the rune Jera.